 LEO: Marians Service Organization

-Founded in 1992, Sursum Corda is one of LMU's four all-gender service organizations.
+• Founded in 1992, Sursum Corda is one of LMU's four all-gender service organizations.
 We are committed to the promotion of social justice, through active service and advocacy.
-Our service, focused on hunger and food justice, is expressed in companionship with Los Angeles communities and challenging food systems on-campus, locally, and globally.
+Our service, focused on food justice, is expressed in companionship with Los Angeles communities and challenging food systems on-campus, locally, and globally.
 This focus inspires us to grow in our understanding of the intersections of social injustice.
 We hope to build an authentic community, which engages in self-reflection and encourages passion among its members.
-Our name, Sursum Corda, is Latin for "lifting hearts."
+Our name, Sursum Corda, is Latin for "lifting hearts".
 We strive to lift our hearts in service, in hopes of being people who stand with and for all people.

 Service Placements